CThaw90/SDNHeaderAuthentication/verification/README.rst

 You can generate and test keys by putting the new generated keys into a folder and using the path to that directory as an argument to ``-keydir``.

-``Note: You must use the naming conventions in order for the controller to properly load the keydata files.
+``**Note:** You must use the naming conventions in order for the controller to properly load the keydata files.
 Use <Whatever>_pri.pem for private keys and
 <Whatever>_pub.pem for public keys.
-Remember the underscore between the name and the
+(Where <Whatever> will be used as an
-type id.``
+identification signature so the controller can determine which machine is requesting verification.)
+Remember the underscore between the name and the type id.``

 Public and private key files can be generated with the following script: